framework-one/fw1-clj/README.md

 * `:selmer-tags` - you can specify a map that is passed to the Selmer parser to override what characters are used to identify tags, filters
 * `:session-store` - specify storage used for Ring session storage.
 Legal values are `:memory` and `:cookie`.
 Default is whatever is Ring's default (which is memory storage as of this writing).
 * `:suffix` - the file extension used for views and layouts.
 Default is `"html"`.

+For example: `(fw1/start :default-section "hello" :default-item "world")` will tell FW/1 to use `hello.world` as the default action.